Vernon Adams: Professional career

-NFL

-Adams went undrafted in the 2016 NFL Draft.
+Adams went undrafted in the 2016 NFL draft.
 After the draft, he accepted an invitation to attend the Seattle Seahawks rookie mini-camp on a tryout basis.
 However, after the mini-camp was finished, the Seahawks decided not to sign Adams.
 Following that, Adams attended the Washington Redskins rookie mini-camp as a tryout.

-Montreal Alouettes

 On May 18, 2016, the BC Lions of the Canadian Football League revealed that they were negotiating with Adams who was on their negotiation list.

+Montreal Alouettes (first stint)

-Two days later his rights were traded to the Montreal Alouettes in exchange for a 1st-round pick in the 2017 CFL Draft.
+On May 20, it was announced that Adams' rights were traded to the Montreal Alouettes in exchange for a 1st-round pick in the 2017 CFL draft.
 In response, Vernon Adams tweeted "Can't wait to get to Montreal Alouettes.
 Thank you God."
 It was announced that Adams had signed with the Alouettes on May 22, 2016, to a three-year contract.
 On October 22, he started his first game for the Alouettes.
 Adams started the final three games of the regular season, throwing four touchdowns and rushing for another while winning all three games.
 The Alouettes finished the 2016 season in second last place in the East division with a record of 7–11, missing the playoffs.

-Adams dressed for the first seven games of the 2017 season as a backup for the Alouettes, and scoring one rushing touchdown.
+Adams dressed for the first seven games of the 2017 season as a backup for the Alouettes, and scored one rushing touchdown.

 Saskatchewan Roughriders

-On August 15, 2017, Adams, along with the Alouettes' fifth round pick in the 2018 CFL Draft, was traded to the Saskatchewan Roughriders for Tevaughn Campbell, a third round pick in the 2018 CFL Draft and a third round pick in the 2019 CFL Draft.
-With the Roughriders, Adams served as a backup and short yardage rusher, with three scores on the ground.
+On August 15, 2017, Adams, along with the Alouettes' fifth round pick in the 2018 CFL draft, was traded to the Saskatchewan Roughriders for Tevaughn Campbell, a third round pick in the 2018 CFL draft and a third round pick in the 2019 CFL draft.

+With the Roughriders, Adams dressed for eleven regular season games, as well as the team's two playoff games, serving as a backup and short yardage rusher.
+He scored three rushing touchdowns for the team in the regular season, and added a touchdown on a quarterback sneak in Saskatchewan's victory in the East Semi-Final against the Ottawa Redblacks.

 Hamilton Tiger-Cats

-During the off-season, Adams was traded to the Hamilton Tiger-Cats on February 2, 2018, for all-star defensive lineman Charleston Hughes.
-On June 7, 2018, it was reported that Adams was about to be traded; however, that never materialized and he returned to the Ti-Cats as a wide receiver.
-Adams never played a game for Hamilton; on June 21, 2018, Adams was one of three players released by the Tiger-Cats.
+On February 2, 2018, Adams was traded to the Hamilton Tiger-Cats for all-star defensive lineman Charleston Hughes, who had earlier been traded to Hamilton from the Calgary Stampeders.
+On June 7, 2018, it was reported that Adams was about to be traded.
+However, a trade never materialized and he returned to the Ti-Cats as a wide receiver.
+Adams never played a game for Hamilton, and on June 21, 2018, he was one of three players released by the Tiger-Cats.